Transport Reversible Jump Proposals: NUMERICAL EXPERIMENTS

-To obtain training and test sets of samples from \eqref{eq:bayesposteriorfa}, we use the No-U-Turn Sampler (NUTS) \cite[]{hoffman_no-u-turn_2014} as implemented in PyMC \cite[]{salvatier_probabilistic_2016} for the 3-factor model and static sequential Monte Carlo (SMC) \cite[]{del_moral_sequential_2006} for the 2-factor model where the target \eqref{eq:bayesposteriorfa} is annealed from the prior \eqref{eq:faprior} to define the sequence of distributions.
-Training and test sets were sampled in independent runs, with the size of each set being either $N=2000$ or $N=16000$.
-This was performed ten times.
-Subsequently, TRJ proposals were constructed using an approximate TM trained on each training set, and independence proposals were trained on the same.
-This was performed one hundred times.
-Each proposal was then used to perform one run of the MBE estimator.
+To obtain training and evaluation sets of samples from \eqref{eq:bayesposteriorfa}, we use the No-U-Turn Sampler (NUTS) \cite[]{hoffman_no-u-turn_2014} as implemented in {\sf PyMC} \cite[]{salvatier_probabilistic_2016} for the three-factor model, and static temperature-annealed sequential Monte Carlo (SMC) \cite[]{del_moral_sequential_2006} for the two-factor model.
+The number of training and evaluation samples is kept equal, and the experiments consider both $N=2\cdot 10^3$ and $N=1.6 \cdot 10^4$ for each.
+Ten pairs of training and evaluation sample sets are generated.
+Each evaluation process produces a single BBE estimate, and this is conducted 100 times per training/evaluation pair, yielding a total of $10^3$ BBE estimates.

-Figure \ref{fig:fa_trace} visualizes a comparison of the running estimate of the 2-factor posterior model probability for RJMCMC chains that use the independence proposal and the RQMA-NF TRJ proposal against the ground truth value of $0.88$.
-Each chain was run for $200,000$ steps alternating between RJMCMC and within-model normal random walk proposals (the latter steps removed for visualization).
-Figure \ref{fig:fa_bbe} visualizes the variability of model probability estimates from application of the MBE method.
+Figure \ref{fig:fa_trace} visualizes a comparison of the running estimate of the two-factor posterior model probability for RJMCMC chains that use the independence proposal and the RQMA-NF TRJ proposal against the ground truth value of $0.88$ as reported in \cite{lopes_bayesian_2004}.
+Each chain was run for $10^5$ steps with an RJMCMC proposal and a within-model random walk proposal used at each step in sequence.
+Figure \ref{fig:fa_bbe} visualizes the variability of model probability estimates obtained from the BBE.
+Both figures demonstrate the superior performance of the TRJ sampler approach with RQMA flows compared to the standard approach of \cite{lopes_bayesian_2004}.
+Figure \ref{fig:FAproposals} visualizes the transdimensional proposals with respect to selected bivariate marginals.

-\section{Conditional Transport Proposals}
+\section{CONDITIONAL TRANSPORT PROPOSALS}